stakater-archive/StakaterCloudDocs-Archived/content/sre/gitops/environments.md

 There are two type of environments for each tenant:

-- CI/CD environment
+- CI/CD environments
-- Other environment
+- Other environments

 ## CI/CD Environments

-There are two CI/CD environments for tenant
+There are three CI/CD environments per tenant

+The CI/CD Environment is a special Environment that contains CI/CD pipelines.
+These pipelines respond to changes in GitOps configuration repository and Application/Service soruce repositories.
+They are responisble for keeping the resources in the cluster in-sync with the configurations in Git and re-build/re-deploy application/service images.

-### Build
+### 1. Build

 Build environment contains all tekton pipeline configurations/resources like *pipeline,eventlistener,pipelinrun etc*.
 This environment is used for running pipelines of tenant applications.

-### Preview
+### 2. Preview

 Preview environment contains all preview application deployments.
 As soon as there is a new PR in application, pipeline creates new environment to test this PR.
 Each PR is deployed in separate namespace.

+### 3. Dev

 ## Other Environments